hivelab-github/config_io/README.md

 needs to change the content of the configuration file, and the program itself does not modify it.<br>
 　　* Generally, large libraries such as opencv will have their own parameter configuration functions, but they are<br>
 quite inconvenient to use.
 On the one hand, the use of parameter commands requires systematic learning, and the<br>
 operation is cumbersome.
-On the other hand, using its parameters' commands simply causes a waste of function and disk<br>
+On the other hand, using its parameters' commands simply causes a waste of function and<br>
-capacity.
+disk capacity.
 For this reason, the Config_io.h and Config_io.cpp programs are provided in the include and src folders,<br>
 which can be used to read and store related project parameters.<br>
 ## What it does
 　   Config_io provides configuration parameters, and the main program reads the parameter file by calling the<br>
 Config_io built-in function.
-The parameter file is placed in the Config folder and is the relevant data of the<br>
+The parameter file is placed in the Config folder and is the relevant data of the lidar.<br>
-lidar.
-By specifying the parameters of the lidar and inputing the parameters that need to be searched, the <br>
+By specifying the parameters of the lidar and inputing the parameters that need to be searched, thecorresponding<br>
-corresponding parameter values can be obtained.<br>
+parameter values can be obtained.<br>
 ## How does it work？You should really read it，it's important!
 1. The configured files are placed in the Config folder.
 The contents of the files are mainly the type and number<br>
 of lidars and the parameters of different lidars.<br>